This is a general stage by stage guide. For all the available day by day itineraries, please see the options on the right.

 The route is well way marked and easy to follow.
 We supply detailed maps and guidebooks so you shouldn’t have any problem finding your way.

 Your bags will be transferred from your accommodation as per your itinerary and moved onto your next overnight accommodation.
 We ask you to limit your luggage to one bag of up to 20kg per person.

 The distances and ascent/ descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat, sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.

 Getting to Falmouth

-By Air - Newquay Airport is the closest airport and is served by Flybe and Air Southwest from UK Airports.
-The closest international airports are Bristol and London.
+By Air - Newquay Airport is the closest airport and is served by Flybe from UK Airports.
+The closest international airports are Bristol and any of the London Airports.

 By Rail/Bus - You can reach Falmouth from London by train which takes 6 hours, this does involve a couple of changes.